jaeyeun97/MusicalStyleTransfer/dissertation/index.md

 where $x[n]$ is the input signal and $w[n]$ the window function at the n^th^ window.
 The process can be thought of as computing the discrete Fourier transform on $x[n]w[n - m]$.

 \paragraph{Constant-Q Transform} Constant-Q Transform is another time-frequency transform which unlike STFT does not use a fixed frequency window, but uses a exponentially spaced frequency bands.
 Frequency cutoffs are defined as $\omega_k = 2^{\frac{k}{b}} \omega_0$ for $k \in \{ 1, ..., k_{max}\}$, where $\omega_0$ is the starting frequency, $k_{max}$ the number of frequency bands to compute (i.e. the height of the resulting matrix), and $b$ is the scaling factor.
 Each frequency band $\Delta_k = \omega_k - \omega_{k-1} = \omega_k 2^{\frac{1}{b} - 1}$, which gives a constant frequency to resolution $Q = \frac{\Delta_k}{\omega_k}  = 2^{\frac{1}{b} -1}$.
-Resulting matrix reflect human perception of sound; when $b$ is set to 12, the frequency cutoffs match the spacing between each semitone in an equally tempered scale.
+Resulting matrix reflect human perception of sound; when $b$ is set to 12, the frequency cutoffs match the spacing between each semitone in an equally tempered scale. [@DBLP:journals/corr/abs-1811-09620]

 \subparagraph{Griffin-Lim} We can recover the original audio from the STFT matrix using Griffin-Lim algorithm.
 The details of the Griffin-Lim algorithm is beyond the scope of this project; however, we will later use an implementation to recover an audio sample from the neural networks.

 \paragraph{STFT vs CQT} Since CQT uses a logarithmic scale of frequency (due to the exponential cutoffs) and has explicit parameters for starting and ending frequencies, we can ensure that all frequency ranges used by modern music.
-It also has a higher resolution on lower frequencies, which allows for a better representation of instruments in the lower frequencies. [@timbretron] Given that higher frequencies are less frequent in most songs, CQT seems to be the appropriate representation.
+It also has a higher resolution on lower frequencies, which allows for a better representation of instruments in the lower frequencies. [@DBLP:journals/corr/abs-1811-09620] Given that higher frequencies are less frequent in most songs, CQT seems to be the appropriate representation.

 \paragraph{Raw audio vs Time-Frequency Analyses} Dieleman et al. compared performances of audio classification and auto-tagging tasks between raw audio and intermediate representations.
-While the performance of the classifiers using intermediate representations work better, they have also shown that neural networks using raw audio can also autonomously learn the features to a comparative degree.[@endtoend] WaveNet, which we will cover later in this section, uses raw audio as an input, and learns timbral qualities, such as human voice.[@wavenet]
+While the performance of the classifiers using intermediate representations work better, they have also shown that neural networks using raw audio can also autonomously learn the features to a comparative degree.[@6854950] WaveNet, which we will cover later in this section, uses raw audio as an input, and learns timbral qualities, such as human voice.[@DBLP:journals/corr/OordDZSVGKSK16]

 \paragraph{Mel Frequency Scale} To mitigate the resolution limit in lower frequencies for STFT matrices, we scale the frequencies of the raw audio to a logarithmic scale before computing the STFT matrix.
 We use the follow equation to do so--given frequency $f$: